CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework/Tasks

+### Watched the live stream video and all required videos for week 0 as outlined in the [student portal](https://student.cloudprojectbootcamp.com/).
+Videos can be found on the [BootCamp official playlist](https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv)

 ### Conceptual Architectural Diagram (Napkin Diagram)

 We were tasked with drawing a conceptual diagram of the Cruddur App we are building.
 The purpose of this is to sort of put things into perspective, this is like a foundation being laid.
+As it the time I watched this I didnt haveany access to a real actual napkin so I used my white.
+I plan to still do it in a napkin though for the kicks of it.

 **to insert napkin image as proof of work done**

 ### Generating AWS Credentials

+I set up my AWS Credentials and got them working.

 **Install AWS CLI via Gitpod**